sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - Surface Web - the World Wide Web that is indexable by conventional search engines as opposed to the Deep Web with is not reachable by conventional search engines.
 - SVG - Scalable Vector Graphics - is a XML based vector graphics format with some support for interactivity and animations
 - Two Way Data Binding - A feature of Silverlight & many MV* JS frameworks where changes by the user in the DOM are reflected in the JS model & changes to the model update the DOM seemlessly.
-- URI - Uniform Resource Identifier.
+- URI - Uniform Resource Identifier
 - User Experience(UX) - User Experience is a broader which is inclusive yet distinct from the User Interface as it encompasses the way a person feels about using a product, system or service.
 - User Interface(UI) - The User Interface are the components which users interact with.